Episode

 Dr. Sam Beckett leaps into

-just in time to let his girlfriend's son Kyle (Joseph Gordon-Levitt) go
+just in time to let his girlfriend's son Kyle go

 next door to go buy some candy.
-One of the workers at the place, Chloe
+One of the workers at the salon, Chloe,

-(Lela Ivey), tells him that Laura (Doran Clark) never lets him go off
+tells him that Laura never lets him go off

 on his own.
-Sam asks why just in time for two gunshots to be heard.
-Sam
+Sam asks why, just in time for two gunshots to be heard.
+Oh

 tells everyone to get down and then goes off to check on Kyle who he